 Of course, these are only a few of the trauma symptoms that someone can experience.
 To learn about other trauma symptoms, check out this article.

-Our team of trauma therapists are highly skilled and educated in providing trauma therapy.
-Additionally, they also offer PTSD treatment for folks struggling with PTSD.
-Our trauma therapists are trained in identifying signs of trauma in the clients they work with.
-In addition, our therapists are qualified to treat and diagnose PTSD.
-An important aspect of our trauma therapists work is that they work with each person in a unique way that will help them navigate their trauma.
-Whether it’s PTSD treatment or trauma therapy, our trauma therapists are here to take the journey with you towards recovery.
+Our team of therapists are highly skilled and educated in providing trauma therapy.
+The first step is to understand if your trauma exposure has caused you to develop a psychological disorder.
+The most common psychological disorder that results from trauma exposure is called Post-Traumatic Stress Disorder (PTSD).
+Our trauma therapists are trained in identifying signs of trauma in the clients they work with, so as to determine if PTSD is a suitable diagnosis.
+Our therapists are qualified to provide PTSD treatment, among other disorders that trauma exposure can cause.
+An important aspect of our trauma therapists’ treatment plan is working with each person in a unique way that will help them navigate their traumatic experiences.
+Whether it’s PTSD treatment or general trauma therapy, our trauma therapists are here to take the journey with you towards recovery.

 There are many different treatments for people who have been exposed to trauma and diagnosed with PTSD.
 Sentience Psychological Services primarily utilizes a treatment called prolonged exposure therapy to alleviate symptoms in people with PTSD.
 This treatment gives you the opportunity to emotionally digest the trauma in a controlled and safe environment.
 It provides you with an avenue to adjust your perspective of the trauma in a healthy manner.
 It also provides you with an avenue to systematically face people, places, and things that you have avoided as a result of the traumatic event.
 By doing this, your fear, terror, and anxiety will decrease.
 This treatment can be used as the catalyst to re-introducing yourself to the person that you were before the traumatic event occurred.